timgrossinger/modsecurityhelpers3/README.md

 ### (not really) FAQ ###
 - moi quits unexpectedly

-if it quits unexpectedly it probably did not find logs of the chosen host where it (would have) intercepted
+if it quits unexpectedly it probably did not find logs of the chosen host where it (would have) intercepted (this actually should not happen anymore I think)

 - moi does not show the hosts that I have expected